microsoft/RTVS-docs/sqlserver.md

 query until the correct results are returned.
 To make it easier to work with SQL Server, RTVS lets you add SQL queries to your existing projects.
-This lets you work in a separate SQL-only file, focusing only on your query and the results it generates until you get the query that you want.
+This lets you work in a separate SQL-only file, focusing only on your query and the results it generates until you end up with the query that you want.

 Adding a new SQL query file is easy: just right-click on your project in Solution Explorer, and select SQL Query from the Add New Item command.
 This